ruapotato/Lavinder/docs/manual/hacking.rst

 Using Xephyr and the test suite
 ===============================

-Qtile has a very extensive test suite, using the Xephyr nested X server.
-When tests are run, a nested X server with a nested instance of Qtile is fired up, and then tests interact with the Qtile instance through the client API.
-The fact that we can do this is a great demonstration of just how completely scriptable Qtile is.
-In fact, Qtile is designed expressly to be scriptable enough to allow unit testing in a nested environment.
+Lavinder has a very extensive test suite, using the Xephyr nested X server.
+When tests are run, a nested X server with a nested instance of Lavinder is fired up, and then tests interact with the Lavinder instance through the client API.
+The fact that we can do this is a great demonstration of just how completely scriptable Lavinder is.
+In fact, Lavinder is designed expressly to be scriptable enough to allow unit testing in a nested environment.

-The Qtile repo includes a tiny helper script to let you quickly pull up a nested instance of Qtile in Xephyr, using your current configuration.
+The Lavinder repo includes a tiny helper script to let you quickly pull up a nested instance of Lavinder in Xephyr, using your current configuration.
 Run it from the top-level of the repository, like this:

 .. code-block:: bash